Morris County -- Morris Plains, NJ

 Please bring BLUE and BLACK inks with you for this stamp.

 Enter the woods on the path to the left of the wood fence.
-Follow the path past the rusting car to the left and the depression on your right (there may or may not be a small pond there).
+Follow the path past the rusting car (that is no longer there I'm sad to say, it was pretty cool) to the left and the depression on your right (there may or may not be a small pond there).
 At the gravel path, turn right.
 Go approximately 35 steps and stop.
-Look up to the left and see a large 4-trunk tree.
+Look up to the left and see a large 4-trunk tree...which is now a 3-trunk tree, having one of the trunks fall off down the hill.
 Find your way to the tree.

-From the white rock behind the tree, sight approximately 340* to a dead 2-trunk tree and go about 6 steps and stop.
-Look directly to your right and see a rock about 2' in diameter.
-Behind it and under a flat rock and leaves you will find a Lock'n'Lock type box (Good Cook not Snapware) in a black plastic bag.
+From the white rock behind the tree, sight approximately 360* (or is it 0*?) to the curved trunk of a 6" diameter tree.
+Under the curve of the trunk you will see a rock about 2' in diameter.
+Behind it and under a flat rock and leaves you will find a Lock'n'Lock type box (Good Cook not Snapware).

 Please double-bag the logbook and hide the box better than how you found it!